Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 A sensible sequence runs like this:

-5. Rewrite the key service and fee pages.
-One clear page per service, named as patients name it, answering the real question plainly and honestly.
+- Rewrite the key service and fee pages.
+One clear page per service, named as patients name it, answering the real question plainly and directly.

 The first three remove the reasons you are invisible.
 The last three are what turn "found" into "named".
 Most practices that feel stuck have skipped straight to step five and wondered why it changed nothing.